 LeRoy Oakes Forest Preserve serves as home to a number of popular attractions including Creek Bend Nature Center — the hub of the Forest Preserve District’s Environmental Education program.
 Permanent, interactive exhibits include a woodland exhibit featuring Illinois’ State Tree, the White Oak; a wetland exhibit that provides an underwater look at the Fox River; and a prairie biodiversity exhibit with bison dating back to the late 1800s.
 There’s plenty to see and do.
 Ask a naturalist about upcoming nature programs, go on a self-guided hike or scavenger hunt, or simply enjoy learning about Kane County ecology.
 Creek Bend Nature Center is open Monday - Thursday from 10 a.m. to 4 p.m., and Saturday - Sunday from noon to 4 p.m.
 Admission is always free.

 For information on nature programs or Creek Bend Nature Center:

-For information on renting Creek Bend Nature Center for a private event:
+For pricing and information on renting Creek Bend Nature Center for a private event: